nammayatri/nammayatri/Backend/README.md

 The project comes with a range of tests in its test-suites.
 These tests should pass for each correct build.

-To run the test-suite for the project, first ensure you have the services running (see [running servcies section](#running-the-services)).
+To run the test-suite for the project,

+- first ensure you have the services running (see [running servcies section](#running-the-services)).
+- Then, run the osrm-server using `nix run .#osrm-server`

 Run the following command in `./Backend` folder after the services are up and running: